Ryan Williams (footballer, born 1993)

-Ryan Dale Williams (born 28 October 1993) is an Australian professional soccer player who plays as a winger for Indian Super League club Bengaluru.
+Ryan Dale Williams (born 28 October 1993) is a professional footballer who plays as a winger for Indian Super League club Bengaluru.
+Born in Australia, and a former Australian international, he represents the India national team.

 Early life

-Born in Perth, Australia, Williams' mother Audrey, was born in an Anglo-Indian family from Mumbai, India and his father was born in Kent, England.
+Williams was born in Perth, Australia.
+His mother Audrey was born to an Anglo-Indian family from Bombay, India, and his father Eric was born in Kent, England.
 His maternal grandfather Lincoln "Linky" Grostate played for Bombay in the Santosh Trophy in the 1950s.
+His mother Audrey Williams (née Grostate) also played football in England and then in Australia where she represented Western Australia in the national championships in the 1980s.
+His father Eric Williams is a football manager who has coached clubs across Australia and Southeast Asia.

 Club career

 Portsmouth

 Williams joined Portsmouth in July 2010, signing a scholarship with the clubs' academy side.
 There were initial issues concerning international clearance, with the FFA (Football Federation Australia) failing to release vital paperwork to allow Williams to play, but this was eventually resolved on 12 November.
 He played his first match for Portsmouth on 6 August 2010, in a friendly against Farnborough.
 His first competitive academy match for Portsmouth was a 4–1 loss to Chelsea.

 Williams was promoted to training with Steve Cotterill's first-team upon returning for the 2011–12 season.
-This cumulated with Williams' making his first appearance with the first-team in a 4–0 win over Havant & Waterlooville, in which he produced a lively display, contributing an assist.
+This culminated in Williams making his first appearance with the first-team in a 4–0 win over Havant & Waterlooville, in which he produced a lively display, contributing an assist.
 He went on to feature against Chelsea and travelled to the US with the first-team.
 Cotterill indicated that he was ready to promote Williams to the Portsmouth first-team squad, and Williams was selected to be on the bench for the Championship match against Middlesbrough with the 17 jersey.

 He made his professional debut in the opening-day match against Middlesbrough, on 6 August 2011, after he came off the bench to replace Hermann Hreiðarsson in the 63rd minute, playing against his older brother Rhys, who scored in the match.